Neirth/ExpoSeller/README.md

 You will also need to generate a Firebase project, associate the credentials with the user interface project and import the rules from the database available in rules/.
 The guys at Google put a good tutorial at our fingertips so that this can be simple and painless: [Add Firebase to your Android project](https://firebase.google.com/docs/android/setup).
 You will also have to configure the file [application.properties](https://github.com/Neirth/ExpoSeller/blob/main/src/ExpoSellerChecker/src/main/resources/application.properties) of the validator with the project ID of Firebase.

 After configuring our project with our infrastructure.
 We will only have to build the projects and execute them.
 The development environment will allow us to easily do this step.
+If we do not have the development environment, we can always try to run this:

+    [dummy@dummy-world ExpoSeller]$ export ANDROID_SDK_ROOT=/home/dummy/Android/Sdk
+    [dummy@dummy-world ExpoSeller]$ ./gradlew clean build
+	<===========--> 88% EXECUTING [10s]
+	> :clean
+	> :build

+(It is necessary to have the environment variable exported from the Android SDK, otherwise the user interface cannot be compiled)

 ## Built with